Red, White, and Boom – Firework Safety Tips For Homeowners

 Family.
 Friends.
 Barbecues.
 Fireworks.
 Oh, and a four-day weekend.
 That’s what we’re looking forward to this 4th of July.
 The celebration of our nation’s independence gives us the opportunity to reflect but also enjoy good food, splashing at the pool or beach, and explosive, colorful fireworks to wind down the day.

 Whether you plan to celebrate in your backyard, at a park, on the beach or at a public pool, take a few moments to make safety part of your plans.
-Here are a few tips to make safety a part of your Independence Day celebration and keep your holiday safe and your memories good ones.
+Here are a few tips to make firework safety a part of your Independence Day celebration and keep your holiday safe and your memories good ones.

 Swimming Pool Safety Tips